whitew0lf5/COP4331-G5/docs/API.md

 # API Documentation
-To Deploy the API to the server use SSH to copy the API.py file into the `/var/www/api` folder.
+To Deploy the API to the server use SSH to copy the API.py file into the `/var/www/html/flaskapi/` folder (API.wsgi must be present in the flaskapi folder with API.py).
 Next run the command: `systemctl reload apache2` which will restart the server and the new API.

 ## Endpoints (Routes)
 ### Login